brdavs/mjulb/README.md

 1. This is an image lightbox.
 It expects a href with an image.
 2. Currently the image size calculation is broken in jQuery 1.8.4.
 Use jQuery 1.7.2 to do the job.
-4. Does not work under IE9 yet.
-Support for IE8 is planned, but I am ni no rush.
+4. Does not IE8 or lower.
+Support is planned, but I am ni no rush.
+Nudge me if you need this.
 5. This software is released under the terms of GPLv3 (http://www.gnu.org/copyleft/gpl.html) or later licence.
 If you cannot accept the terms offered, you may not use mjulb.